-The University of Virginia Library is central to the research, teaching, and learning priorities of the University and plays an integral role in the University’s ability to maintain its standing as a top-ranked public institution of higher education.
-The Library provides access to a rich array of scholarly materials that include more than 18 million manuscripts and archives, 5 million printed volumes, half a million e-books, as well as databases, 150,000 journals, and millions of non-text materials such as images, audio, video, data sets, and more.
+The University of Virginia Library is central to the research, teaching, and learning priorities of the University and plays an integral role in UVA's ability to maintain its standing as a top-ranked public institution of higher education.
+The Library provides access to a rich array of physical and digital scholarly materials that include more than 19 million manuscripts and archives, close to 5 million printed volumes, more than 200,000 journal subscriptions, and millions of non-text materials such as images, audio, video, data sets, and more.

 Branch Science Libraries

 Books: 5 million

 Journal subscriptions: 201,448

 Reference consultations: 27,613